Table of Contents Show

 5) Dan Gilsdorf – Atlas Tattoo

-Dan Gilsdorf is among the Portland tattoo artists whose specialty is bold, solid work rooted in the time-honored traditions of classic Japanese and American tattoos.
-He works at Atlas Tattoo and takes a tattoo appointment even with a same-day session from Thursday to Sunday.
+Dan Gilsdorf is among the tattoo artists whose specialty is bold, solid work rooted in the time-honored traditions of classic Japanese and American tattoos.
+He works at Atlas Tattoo and takes tattoo appointments even with a same-day session from Thursday to Sunday.

 Gildorf opened Atlas Tattoo twenty years ago in Portland.
-He is also a teacher in Portland Community College on the art, history, physics and metallurgy of tattoes.
+He is also a teacher at Portland Community College on the art, history, physics, and metallurgy of tattoos.
 He is presently a resident of Warsa, Portland.

 6) Jason Kundell– Art Work Rebels Tattoo

 Jason Kundell is among the remarkable tattoo artists born and raised in Southern California.
 He has been tattooing since 1996 and opened his shop named Art Work Rebels in 2002.
 Since 2009, he has been creating inspired artwork in Portland.